-What’s the best way to store a Shaved Brussels Sprouts Salad?
+What's the best way to store this recipe?

 The salad is still good for a few days even when it's all mixed together.
 Store leftovers in an airtight container in the fridge.
 To maintain more of the texture, store chickpeas, dressing, and sunflower seeds separate from the rest of the dish.
 If the dressing thickens in the fridge, just stir in another tablespoon or two of water to thin it out again.

-How do you make this Shaved Brussels Sprouts Salad vegan?
+How do you make this recipe vegan?
 Is it gluten-free?